zilishen/documentation/templates/release-notes/guide-release-notes.md

 - Use plain language.
 - Write in the present tense, except when you describe bug fixes; use the past tense for bug fixes.

-## About the "Title" section
+## Release Notes version
-The title of your release notes should correspond to a product release number.
+Each main section of your release notes should correspond to a product release number.
 This helps stakeholders identify which release the notes are describing.
-Many teams use [semantic versioning](https://semver.org/) to number their releases.
+We use [semantic versioning](https://semver.org/) to number our releases.
 This is usually shown as three numbers, separated by periods.
 For example, 1.3.2.

-If your organization publishes release notes off a release cycle, include the date in the title or subtitle.
+If the product publishes release notes off a release cycle, include the date in the subtitle, in `Month Day, Year` format.
-If you incorporate a date into your title, use the following format: YYYY-MM-DD.

-## Release Notes version (optional)

-If you must edit release notes after publication, some teams update the document version number.
-This template includes an optional space for a release notes version number.

 ## High-level summary (optional)

 A high-level summary can help stakeholders quickly understand the most important items in your release notes, especially if your notes are long.
 Keep the summary short.
-If your product team communicates frequently with stakeholders outside the release notes publication cycle, the summary might be redundant.

-## About the "New features" section
+## About the "New features" section (optional)

 List the most important features first.
 What is important depends on your organization and stakeholder priorities.
 Consider the features from the stakeholder’s point of view, and list new features that have the most impact on their experience first.

 When you write about new product features:

 1. Use an engaging, concise title to summarize the feature.
-2. Describe how the feature benefits the stakeholder.
+1. Describe how the feature benefits the stakeholder.
 You might ask yourself, “Why is this valuable?
 How does it benefit the business?”
-3. Include screenshots or short videos if they help the stakeholder understand the feature.
-4. Link to the feature’s full documentation in the description.
+1. Link to the feature’s full documentation in the description.
 The description in this section  includes only a brief description.
 Link to the full documentation to provide a complete description, which becomes the source of truth.

 The following is an example of a new feature:

 - **Find Your Recent Transactions with Personal Log**

     Use Personal Log to quickly access your most recent transactions.
    When speaking with a customer, you can select the last five transactions that you accessed from a menu.
    You can also perform a more extensive search to find specific transactions you accessed in your queues.
    See [Personal Log](http://example.com) for more information.

 The following formulas might be helpful when writing new features: